Third Way (Poland)

 The Third Way (Trzecia Droga, TD) was a political alliance in Poland that was formed on 27 April 2023, before the 2023 parliamentary election.
 The coalition's aim was to provide an alternative to both Law and Justice and Civic Platform, the dominant political parties in Poland since the 2000s.
-The coalition was created by centrist Poland 2050 of Szymon Hołownia and the conservative Polish People's Party, which leads the centre-right Polish Coalition.
+The coalition was created by centre-right Poland 2050 of Szymon Hołownia and the conservative Polish People's Party, which leads the centre-right Polish Coalition.
 It was disbanded on 17 June 2025.

 History

 Unofficial cooperation between Poland 2050 and Polish People's Party was announced by Szymon Hołownia and Władysław Kosiniak-Kamysz on 7 February 2023 as a "common list of things to do".
 The two parties expressed willingness to cooperate in areas such as the judicial system, education and local government.

 On 27 April, the parties announced they'd be running together in the 2023 parliamentary elections, officially revealing the name of the coalition on 15 May.
 Despite heavy cooperation during the campaign, both parties opted to create two separate political groups in the next Sejm.

 Both leaders expressed openness to talks with other political parties and organizations, most notably Wolnościowcy, the Young Poland Association and the conservative wing of Civic Platform.

 On 17 June 2025, the Executive Council of the Polish People's Party announced that it had decided to leave Third Way and run separately in the next parliamentary election.
 Poland 2050 stated that it accepts the decision of its partner and confirmed that it marks the end of the alliance.
 Political commentators noted that the decision was likely caused by poor performance in the polls - In June 2025, the Third Way was polling around 4%, way short of the 8% electoral threshold for coalitions running for the Sejm.